kukymber/README/README.md

 ### Hi there 👋, I am **Anatoly**
-#### I am Python developer
+#### I am Python Backend developer
-I study at the Irkutsk National Research Technical University, under the program: Informatics and Computer Engineering.
+I graduated from the Irkutsk National Research Technical University in the program: Informatics and Computer Engineering.
 I decided to connect my path with the Python programming language.
-I have been studying it for over two years.Gained knowledge of working with Linux, delved into the Python language.
+I've been studying it for over three years.

 Skills: Python(SQLAlchemy, Asyncio, Aiogram, Tkinter, Pytesseract, Requests,NumPy), FastAPI / MySQL / Docker /